Microsoft Teams’ pricing explained

 Yes

-We’ll do that below, and as the Free plan and the 4 Business plans are the most popular options for businesses, we’ll cover everything they have to offer — starting with the Free plan.
+We’ll do that now.
+The Free plan and the 4 Business plans are the most popular options for companies of different sizes, so let’s see what they have to offer — starting with the Free plan.

 Microsoft Teams Free plan